 Important Note about Outlook QR Code

 As described above, if you cannot get the QR code add-in in Outlook or Office 365 Outlook online web app, it is not supported in your environment.
-Also, it could not be enabled by your Office 365 administrator, restricted in your region, or even the add-in is no longer available from the Microsoft Add-in store.
+Also, it could not be enabled by your Office 365 administrator, was restricted in your region, or even the add-in was no longer available from the Microsoft Add-in store.

 In this case, you must use the 3rd party QR Code generators inside or outside the Outlook app.